8.00am – 5.30pm Monday – Friday

 “We want to give every child and young person the best possible start in life.
 Helping our children realise their potential is the key to giving them a sense of fulfilment and equipping them for the future.
 But to do this children and young people need to be kept safe from harm and neglect.”

-- If any member of staff suspects that a child may be a victim of abuse they must immediately inform the Manager and Child Protection Officer (Lesley-Anne Lee).
+- If any member of staff suspects that a child may be a victim of abuse they must immediately inform the Manager and Child Protection Officer (Lesley-Anne Roberts).
 Abuse can be of a sexual, emotional, physical nature or non-organic failure to thrive.
 A description of relevant information will be recorded by the nursery

 - Any action taken will be in accordance with Apple Tree Nursery’s Child Protection Policy